JamesWoolfenden/learn-terraform/docs/syntax.md

 When to use a Provisioner

-- To overcome a bug in Terraform behaviour
+- To overcome a bug in Terraform behaviour.
-- No Terraform resource exists
+- No Terraform resource exists.

 When not